khchimi-Othmen/spring-microservices-docker/README.md

 - **Docker Image**: The Docker image is tagged and pushed to our Docker registry for easy deployment.

-- **Deployment**: We use [Deployment Tool/Platform] to manage our containers in production.
-Our deployment process is fully automated, ensuring consistent and reliable releases.

 - **Testing**: Our CI/CD pipeline includes comprehensive testing to maintain code quality and prevent regressions.

 - **Monitoring**: We have set up monitoring and alerting to ensure the health and performance of our microservices in production.